MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-overview.md

 description: Overview of migration from Box to Microsoft 365 using Migration Manager.
 ---

-# Migrate Box to Microsoft 365 with Migration Manager
+# Preview:  Migrate Box to Microsoft 365 with Migration Manager

 >[!Note]
 > This feature is currently in private preview and subject to change without notice.